Khorramshahr (missile)

 The Khorramshahr (خرمشهر), named after the city of Khorramshahr in Iran, is a medium-range ballistic missile that was tested by Iran in January 2017.
 With a range between 1,000 and 2,000 km, it can carry a 1,800 kg warhead and is 13 m in length.

+Iran launched Khorramshahr-4 missiles at Tel Aviv during the 2026 Iran war.
+The IRGC said that in the 19th phase of the operation, the missiles were launched toward central Tel Aviv, Ben Gurion Airport, and an Israeli air base, and there were reports of fires and damage in multiple locations.

 Overview

 Jane's Defence Weekly and Center for Strategic and International Studies stated that it is the Iranian version of North Korea's Hwasong-10.
 North Korea sold a version of this missile to Iran under the designation BM-25.
 The number 25 represents the missile's range of 2,500 km.
 Iran said it has decreased the missile size over the initial version, reducing the propellant mass and range.
 Such a range covers targets in Israel, Egypt and Saudi Arabia, and NATO members Romania, Bulgaria and Greece, if fired from Western Iran.

 The IRGC Commander of the Aerospace Division, Brigadier General Amir Ali Hajizadeh, stated that the Iranian variant "has become smaller in size and more tactical", which may explain the missile's decreased range.
 A second theory asserts that Iranian officials do not want to raise concern in Europe about their missile program, and are purposely underestimating the range.
 The IISS's Michael Elleman said that Iran today likely can go beyond the original range of 1,000-2,000 kilometers with its Khorramshahr ballistic missile.
 However, it chose to limit its range by testing with a heavier warhead.

 Due to the heavy payload, it has the potential to carry nuclear warheads.
 It is uncertain whether it can carry multiple nuclear warheads due to its size.

 The gas output from these rockets, range, warheads, and rocket launchers are different.
 In the Khorramshahr missile, there is some small separated gas output from the big one in the center to control the missile without wings.
 The gas output model of the Khorramshahr missile is more like the Hwasong-12.

 Brigadier General Amir Ali Hajizadeh, the commander of Aerospace Force of the IRGC, said that Khorramshahr is a missile with a multiple-warhead capability.